 If you’re refinancing with the same bank and appraiser as your initial mortgage, the appraiser may pay closer attention to things like home improvements and maintenance.
 A new coat of paint and other improvements can help you land a higher appraised value.

 How to prepare for a mortgage refinance appraisal

 To secure the highest possible refinance appraisal, it’s important to take steps to get your home ready to show off.

 Most people — appraisers included — look favorably on a clean and well-maintained home.
 But before you start painting walls or mulching your yard, speak with your appraiser.

-“A homeowner can ask the appraiser what would help them the most when they are at the property,” Desmarais says.
+“A homeowner can ask the appraiser what would help them the most when they are at the property,” says Lisa Desmarais, vice president of Appraisal Issues at the Appraisal Foundation, a professional association of real estate appraisers.
 “Because every property is unique to its own market, only the appraiser who is coming to the property will be able to best advise how the homeowner can prepare for the appraiser’s visit.”

-Your appraiser will likely want to view the interior and exterior of your home, so make sure to clean up both the yard and inside.
+- Clean up.
+Your appraiser will likely want to view your home’s interior and exterior, so make sure to clean up both the yard and the inside.
 Even something as simple as dusting and cleaning up clutter can make your home look more appealing.

 - Add lighting.
 Before the appraiser arrives, open the window shades and turn on the lights to make your home seem bright and inviting.

 - Adjust the temperature.
 Be sure to set the heating or cooling at a reasonable temperature to make sure the interior is comfortable.